White House calls for Malaysian transparency in wake of fund scandal

 Najib said in response to the lawsuits that his government would give its full cooperation to international investigations of the 1MDB case.

+Malaysia's foreign minister Anifah Aman met the U.S. Ambassador to Malaysia Joseph Yun on Thursday to discuss the lawsuits.

+"Malaysia highly values its bilateral relations with the United States and calls on the U.S. to recognize the various steps taken by the Government of Malaysia to address the 1MDB issue," the ministry said in a statement on Thursday night.

-Malaysia's Attorney-General Mohamed Apandi, however, expressed "strong concerns at the insinuations and allegations" of wrongdoing against Najib in the lawsuits.
+Malaysia's Attorney-General Mohamed Apandi Ali, however, expressed "strong concerns at the insinuations and allegations" of wrongdoing against Najib in the lawsuits.

 He said in a statement that none of the probes conducted by law enforcement agencies across the globe over the past year show that any funds were misappropriated from 1MDB.